Teaching your child to ride a bike

 - Only buy new, second hand helmets could have been damaged which can make them ineffective, but you won’t be able to tell this by just looking.

-- Take your child with you to buy as helmet – it is not as simple as buying a standard size as each individual helmet with fit a little differently.
+- Take your child with you to buy a helmet – it is not as simple as buying a standard size as each individual helmet will fit a little differently.
 Go to a reputable bike shop where they can check the fit.

 Depending on what kind of riding your child will be doing, or how you feel about protecting them from accidents, you have the option of buying cycling gloves, or knee and elbow pads.